SSWConsulting/SSW.Rules.Content/rules/do-you-know-that-your-forum-activity-gets-a-tweet/rule.md

 ---
-seoDescription: "Based on your activity on the forum, here is a generated SEO description: "Forum expert shares insights and answers questions on Aardvark and MSDN" Let me know if you need any adjustments or changes! 😊"
+seoDescription: Based on your activity on the forum, here is a generated SEO description: "Forum expert shares insights and answers questions on Aardvark and MSDN" Let me know if you need any adjustments or changes! 😊
 type: rule
 archivedreason: Irrelevant (as per Camilla and Tiago)
 title: Do you know that your forum activity gets a tweet?